shawnhankim/nginx-controller/README.md

 # nginx-controller
-The collection of reusable tips and tools for quick trouble shooting regarding the NGINX Controller
+The collection of reusable tips and tools for quick trouble shooting regarding the NGINX Controller.